jack-loss/CaymanConfigurator/discussion/DISCUSSION.md

 #### MainWindow():

-This method creates a MainWindow object and initializes all of the GUI components using the auto-generated code.
-Additionally, this method set's the windows' backgrounds to white, sets the favicon to the Porsche crest, and sets each window to load in the middle of the screen (rather than the top-left)
+This method initializes all of the MainWindow's GUI components using the auto-generated code.
+Additionally, this method sets all windows' backgrounds to white, sets the favicon to the Porsche crest, and sets each window to load in the middle of the screen (rather than the top-left)

 #### checkSelectedOptions():